shuayb88/employeePerformance/README.md

 Employee Performance Management System
-This is a C-based program developed for my Introduction to Embedded Systems (EECS 2032) course at York University.
-The program allows a company to track employee information, calculate performance scores based on salary and experience, and manage records dynamically.
+This is a C-based program that allows a company to track employee information, calculate performance scores based on salary and experience, and manage records dynamically.

 Features
 Add Employees: Input name, ID, salary, department, and years of experience.